osm-search/Nominatim/docs/customize/Settings.md

 [SQL debugging](https://docs.sqlalchemy.org/en/20/core/engines.html#dbengine-logging)
 by SQLAlchemy.
 This can be helpful when debugging some bugs with internal query handling.
 It should only be used together with the CLI query functions.
-Enabling it for server mode may have intended consequences.
+Enabling it for server mode may have unintended consequences.
 Use the `debug` parameter instead, which prints information on how the search is executed including SQL statements.